nus-cs2103-AY2324S1/tp/docs/UserGuide.md

   * `current` : shows the statistics of fosterers who are currently fostering, and the animals they are fostering.
   * `housing` : shows the statistics of the various housing types.

-<div markdown="span" class="alert alert-warning">:exclamation: **Warning:Statistics are calculated based on the currently displayed list.**
+<div markdown="span" class="alert alert-warning">:exclamation: **Caution: Statistics are calculated based on the currently displayed list.**

 If you performed a `find available` command before `stats avail`, the resulting statistic will show that 100% of listed fosterers are available.
 Hence, please ensure that the current list for fosterers is the desired list you want your statistic to be calculated from.
 </div>